hellno/maschine/README.md

 # 🖼️² frameception

+# todo mon 13.01.2024
+- [ ] runthrough of the process including new .well-known/vercel.json
+- [ ] add a button to copy the url to clipboard

+# done sun 12.01.2024
+- get frame v2 manifest and url for deploymetn

-# todo thu 09.01.2024
+# done thu 09.01.2024
 - create new repo for frames-v2-template
 - update with all shadcdn
 - make frontend beautiful with tailwindcss
 - call backend function from nextjs serverless
-- get frame v2 manifest and url
-- simple monetization?

-before deployment
-- setup new github account and connect to vercel

 # done wed 08.01.2024
 - fix NEXTAUTH_SECRET in env variables for vercel deployment